 - Small parts need adjusting and washing with each brew.

 The Flair manual espresso maker is a sleek, hand-powered espresso maker that creates enough pressure to mimic a top of the line, electric espresso machine.
-It costs a fraction of what a typical espresso machine would cost and it is powered completely by hand.
+It costs a fraction of what a typical espresso machine would cost.
+It’s even cheaper than another hand-powered espresso maker, the Cafelat Robot.
 See in in action here as Scott reviews it:

 True, you have to disassemble and clean the portafilter and piston assembly after every shot.
 But this only takes about a minute – and really, any manual espresso machine requires the same kind of care.